lambdarw/TPD/README.md

-# TypeDetective
+# TPD Model

 ## Overview

 TypeDetective is an interpretable personality detection model on social media driven by Type Dynamics Theory.
-The framework of TypeDetective is depicted in Figure 1, illustrated using an example of the ENFP personality.
+The framework of TPD is depicted in Figure 1, illustrated using an example of the ENFJ personality.
 <div align=center>
     <img src="framework.png" width="450px">
 </div>